brightbox/kubernetes-cluster/README.md

 TCP loadbalancers obviously don't have the `X-Forwarded-For` header set.
 The source address is set as with HTTP load balancers.
-See how that works by creating the TCP protocol annoation on the loadbalancer.
+See how that works by creating the TCP protocol annotation on the loadbalancer.

 ```
 kubectl annotate service loadbalancer service.beta.kubernetes.io/brightbox-load-balancer-listener-protocol=tcp